 Thanks to the many donations from various hospitals and the effort of a number of volunteers Foundation AfriKNO has been able to install the second theatre.
 This theatre was formerly used by the ophthalmology department and was left empty and unused since their departure to their own larger theatre complex.
-The theatre was completely set up.… >
+The theatre was completely set… >

 Recently Sanna Sintonen, an ENT resident from Finland, visited KCMC.
 Below you can read a short report of her experiences at KCMC.
 When I heard about working opportunities in Tanzania, I didn´t hesitate but I signed up as a volunteer right away.
 I though it was a great opportunity to get to know the country… >